Banning Asbestos Products

-U.S. federal legislation lists ACM products individually identified as banned substances.
+U.S. federal legislation lists asbestos products individually identified as banned substances.
 They also dictate which products are permitted but highly controlled.

-The 3 critical American laws affecting asbestos products are:
+The three U.S. laws affecting asbestos products are:

 - Clean Air Act

 - Consumer Product Safety Act

-Friable asbestos products present the highest exposure danger.
+Friable (easily crumbled) asbestos products present the highest exposure danger.
 They are expressly prohibited for sale or use.
-Friable refers to easy-crumbling asbestos that can be ground into airborne dust with hand pressure.

 Examples of banned asbestos products include: